There are so many free and affordable things to do in Petoskey that you won’t regret the drive.

 This is just a start to all the fun you can have in the area.
 There are more water sports, special events, festivals, winter sports and outdoor activities that aren’t listed here.

-Petoskey’s perfect location to other destination towns and the shores of Lake Michigan makes it an excellent hub for first time visitors to northern Michigan.
+Petoskey’s location to other destinations and the shores of Lake Michigan makes it an excellent hub for first time visitors to northern Michigan.

 To prove that vacations don’t have to cost a fortune I’m sharing 36 free and affordable things to do in Petoskey, Michigan.

 36 OF THE BEST THINGS TO DO IN PETOSKEY, MICHIGAN